 and Students Since 1994

 Submitted by: Sarah Wegenast, Aurora Middle School, Aurora, Nebraska.

 Grade Level: middle school through high school (done with 9th grade)

 Middle School Art Website - (Also see her graphic arts page)

-Digital images (see site for links) - Photoshop [You can buy it at the Adobe Education Store] - printer (try printing images on Tag board/index stock) - Mixing Trays or Palettes - Acrylic Paint (or Tempera Paint) - small paint Brushes - water dishes.
+Digital images (see site for links) - Photoshop [You can buy it at the Amazon Adobe page] - printer (try printing images on Tag board/index stock) - Mixing Trays or Palettes - Acrylic Paint (or Tempera Paint) - small paint Brushes - water dishes.

 Using a digital camera I took a picture of each student, put them into my computer, and adjusted the quality to show a wide range of values from light to dark.
 I then posterized the image using Adobe Photo-Deluxe in order to reduce the number of values to five.
 Students were given a printout of their resulting portraits.

 Book: Monochromatic images in Photoshop CS4 - The essential, inspiring resource for all digital photographers shooting in monochrome.

 Student will use Photoshop to manipulate a photograph

 Students will mix and paint a full range of values